xyc/til/react/core/context.md

 These do suffer from the same issue of not necessarily being consistent with each other.
 I.e. a parent isn't guaranteed to have all its child refs resolved in componentDidMount, but that's kind of an edge case that was already possible, since a parent can choose not to render a child.
 We have ref callbacks for that.

 One plausible solution would be to simply traverse the visible tree at a low priority for every actual context update.
 Might be fine if they're infrequent and likely to affect a lot of things anyway.
 Higher priority feedback loops like Redux -> visible change needs a different solution though.

+## References
+- How to safely use React Context https://medium.com/@mweststrate/how-to-safely-use-react-context-b7e343eff076#.p3qluyip7
+  - Use cases
+    - theming
+    - localization
+    - routing
+  - immutable context (bypass SCU)
+> Context should be used as if it is received only once by each component.